nashvel/frontend-app/README.md

 ```
 frontend-app/
-├── node_modules/   # move your node_modules here,so that it will appear
+├── node_modules/   # move your node_modules here, so that it will appear
 ├── public/
 │   ├── index.html
 │   └── favicon.ico